rebryant/Cloud-BDD/timer/README.txt

 into google docs. will support both scripts and fork, and getopt.

 options to implement:
-input/output file picking
-distributed, local, and cudd
-timing in python vs. parsing the time output of each script
+input/output file picking DONE distributed, local, and cudd DONE timing in python vs. parsing the delta time output from runbdd DONE

-IN PROGRESS
+DONE